FLUCLOXACILLIN 500 MG POWDER FOR SOLUTION FOR INJECTION OR INFUSION

 • Oral contraceptives that contain oestrogen (the “pill”).

-precautions (such as using a condom) while you are
+(such as using a condom) while you are being treated with

-being treated with this medicine, and for at least 7 days
+this medicine, and for at least 7 days afterwards.

-Please tell your doctor or nurse if you are taking or have
+Please tell your doctor or nurse if you are taking, have recently

 obtained without a prescription.

-be pregnant or if you are breast feeding before you are
+pregnant or if you are breast feeding before you are given

 Driving and using machines